open-s4c/libvsync/doc/api/vsync/atomic/core_sz.h.md

 ```c
 static vsize_t vatomicsz_sub_get(vatomicsz_t *a, vsize_t v)
 ```
-_Substracts v from a and returns the new value._
+_Subtracts v from a and returns the new value._